Gabapentin Addiction and Abuse in Ohio

-- Gabapentin is not a scheduled medication in most states, however, Michigan and Kentucky are changing that
+- Gabapentin is not a scheduled medication in most states.

-- Gabapentin has many off-label uses including anxiety, ADHD, neuropathy, cough and RLS
+- Gabapentin has many off-label uses, including anxiety, ADHD, neuropathy, cough and restless legs syndrome treatment.

-- Using gabapentin without a prescription or in a way in which it was not prescribed is gabapentin abuse
+- Using gabapentin without a prescription or in a way other than prescribed is gabapentin abuse.

 What Is Gabapentin?

-Gabapentin generic is structurally related to the neurotransmitter GABA.
-Naturally, GABA acts as a chemical signal in brain cells.
+Gabapentin is a medication that is structurally related to the neurotransmitter gamma-aminobutyric acid (GABA).
+GABA acts as a chemical signal in brain cells.
 It is an “inhibitory neurotransmitter,” meaning brain cells release GABA to turn off the function of other brain cells.

 - Alcohol use disorder (AUD)